 - Provide support in development efforts, including but not limited to grant applications, private donations, fundraising events, and entrepreneurial endeavors (e.g. CSA, Farm Stand).

-- Share the story of the Hub Farm and its impact through media and communication efforts.
+- Share the story of the Hub Farm through media and communications.

 - Track and report outcomes of programming, and annually review the progress of the DPS Hub Farm and publish and annual report.

 - Recruit and mobilize supporters and volunteers, including DPS parents.